-What are some of the warning signs that my child may need to see a speech pathologist?
+What are some of the warning signs that my child may be falling behind in speech development?

 Warning signs that indicate your child may benefit from speech pathology include not being understood by others, having trouble following instructions, telling a story or explaining something, having difficulties with social skills, or struggling with finding the right words to use.